jbittel/django-mama-cas/docs/templates.rst

 Templates
 =========

-django-mama-cas contains templates implementing standard username and password authentication.
+MamaCAS contains templates implementing standard username and password authentication.
 Depending on your needs, you can use them as-is, modify them or replace them entirely.

 .. note::

-   Changes made directly to the included template files will be lost when django-mama-cas is updated.
+   Changes made directly to the included template files will be lost when MamaCAS is updated.

 **mama_cas/login.html**